• Skip to primary navigation

 Jump to Recipe Print Recipe

-Since our family is home a lot these days, and we eat most of our meals at home, I decided to make a basic and lemon piccata chicken recipe using the ingredients I already had on hand.
+Since our family is home a lot these days, and we eat most of our meals at home, I decided to make a basic lemon piccata chicken recipe using the ingredients I already had on hand.

 Gluten-Free Lemon Chicken Piccata bowls (1)